guevaralb/dogelab/README.md

    - The core prototype leverages a *knowledge extraction model* powered by graph databases.
    - This tool identifies *patterns, entities, and relationships* in data to construct a *knowledge graph*, offering a structured representation of interconnected information.

-2. *Integration of Croc Language Model*
+2. *Integration of Groc Language Model*
-   - *Croc*, a language processing model, enables efficient extraction of relevant information from diverse data sources.
+   - *Xai Groc*, a language processing model, enables efficient extraction of relevant information from diverse data sources.
    - The extracted data is organized into graph databases, facilitating *visualization and analysis of relationships* between entities.

 3. *Machine Learning for Legal and Governmental Analysis*